 How is it spread?

 Campylobacter is mainly spread to humans by eating or drinking contaminated food (mainly poultry), water or unpasteurised milk.
 Campylobacter can also be spread via the hands of an infected people, or from contact with cats, dogs and farm animals that carry the bacteria.

 Anyone can get campylobacteriosis, although very young children, the elderly, people with poor immunity and people who work with farm animals are at greater risk of infection.

 Campylobacter can be carried on your hands so it is important that hands are washed thoroughly with soap and warm water after going to the toilet, after changing infants in nappies, before handling and eating food, after handling raw food (especially raw poultry), after gardening and after contact with pets and other animals.

 Thorough cooking of food kills Campylobacter.
 Avoid raw or undercooked meat, poultry or eggs.
 Poultry, including liver, should not be eaten if pink in the middle.

 To prevent the contamination of food:

-People experiencing gastrointestinal symptoms should not handle or serve food until 2 days after the symptoms have stopped.
+People experiencing gastrointestinal symptoms should not handle or serve food, care for the elderly or children until 2 days after the symptoms have stopped.

 How is it diagnosed?